solabest/supermarket-billing--system-/README.md

   This repository contains a simple command-line based supermarket management system written in C++.
 The program allows users to act as either administrators or buyers.
 Administrators can add, edit, and remove products from the supermarket inventory, while buyers can make purchases and generate receipts.

  ## Features
 1.Separate login for administrators and buyers.
 2.Administrators can add, edit, and remove products from the supermarket inventory.
 3.Buyers can browse available products, make purchases, and generate receipts.
 4.Discounts can be applied to products.

-5.Prerequisites
+*Prerequisites*
 ## Before running the program, make sure you have the following:

 C++ compiler (such as g++ or MinGW on Windows) installed on your system.